YairMassri/web1100_final-exam/README.md

 ##Day 7:
 The first half of the class is discussion about servers, and an implementation of a simple hello world server on node.
 The second half is a talk about sessions and scaling.
-We open the lecture with a discussion of web app server architecture by showing these videos:

 See [day7Lecture.md](day7Lecture.md) for the full lesson plan.